 When the two of us traveled down to the Orlando, Florida area to photograph a destination wedding, I decided to approach our photo-taking differently.
 I wanted to focus on our experiences as well as capture quality self portraits of us in beautiful locations.

 I packed a tripod and remote shutter (it mounts on the top of my camera and then I have a wireless button) and used to to get all of the photos you see of the two of us together.
+I also got out some of our wedding sundries and paraphernalia, including the wedding flip flops I’d worn, so that I could reminisce the event all over again.
 Here’s a few things I’ve learned about taking self portraits with the timer (tips, if you may).

 1. Always shoot in manual.